 Harsher in Hindsight: The 1994 Batman/Spawnnote also written by Frank Miller crossover had Batman riled up at Spawn's lethal methods, vexing him to the point where he chucked a batarang in Spawn's face when Spawn asked to shake hands.
 At the time it was understandable; in Batman: The Dark Knight Returns and Batman: Year One he never used lethal force.
 After his child abusing, cop-killing antics in All Star Batman his attitude towards Spawn killing seems flat out hypocritical.
 However, it's completely in line with Miller, as Spawn asks Batman why not kill her - and Batman can't think of anything.
 Face Palm.

 The love scene between Batman and Black Canary also count.
-In the story, they have make out while keeping their mask on.
+In the story, they make out while keeping their masks on.
 The scene might be Squick, sexy, or even outright funny to some people.
-Fast forward three years later, Batman and Catwoman have SEX with their mask on.
+Fast forward three years later, Batman and Catwoman have SEX with their masks on.
 The scene is here if you want to check it out (NSFW)

 As Linkara pointed out, Frank Miller once said he considered Batman the most pure and good of all DC superheroes.
 Fast forward to this comic and suddenly we have the Goddamn Batman smirking gleefully as he slams the Batmobile into cops, abducts Dick Grayson, Age Twelve, and generally runs around acting so brutally out of character Linkara dubs him 'Crazy Steve' because even Batman In Name Only is still too much like Batman.